simplajs/simpla-admin/README.md

 ## Hashtracking

 Simpla-admin binds `#edit` to Simpla's edit mode.
 To enter edit mode, add `#edit` to the end of your URL.
 To exit edit mode, remove `#edit` from the URL.
-The `<simpla-admin>` element will automatically attach and load itself when you enter edit mode.
+Simpla-admin will automatically attach and load itself when you enter edit mode.

 You can disable hashtracking with the `hashTracking` property